shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 *Cough, cough.* “I’m… fine, Muddy.
 Thank you.”
 She closed her eyes.

 “Ersie!
 Wake up!
 Hang on, I’ll take you to the medic.”
-Mudrich ran to the medic building, shaking Ersie with her uneven gait.
-There at the medic building, Mudrich set Ersie down on the raised bed.
+Mudrich ran to the medical building, shaking Ersie with her uneven gait.
+There at the medical building, Mudrich set Ersie down on the raised bed.

 “What’s the issue?”
 Medic Lersha, an old, tall bear, wiped her paws clean as she approached.